cardano-foundation/CIPs/cip-drep-metadata/README.md

 #### `username`
 - Compulsory
 - A very short freeform text field.
 Limited to 80 characters.
-- This SHOULD NOT support markdown text styling.
+- This MUST NOT support markdown text styling.
 - It is intended that authors will use this field for their profile name/ username.
 - It is intended that authors will attempt to make this field unique.
 - It is intended that authors will avoid crass language.